 Here are some questions to help you formulate your thoughts.

 - What have been some difficult challenges my child has had this year?
 How has she gotten through them?

-- What Biblical character trait(s) developed in my child, and what Biblical references are attached to those traits?
+- What biblical character trait(s) developed in my child?
+What biblical references are attached to those traits?
 For example: When has my child demonstrated sincere faith through trials, kindness, diligence, helpfulness, etc.?

 - At what has my child worked hard or shown leadership?

 - What is my child passionate about?
 What makes him excited?
 Even if it’s not my favorite activity, what is an element of it that could be used by God to bless others?

 It’s a beautiful annual tradition to proclaim blessings for the New Year over your children.
 You can call out your kids’ passions, God-given gifts, and faith.
 And whether your child is a toddler or a young adult, these blessings can be a treasure to all of you as the years go by.

 If it feels like too much of a stretch to write out a blessing for each child, that’s okay.
 Many families report the profound impact of making blessings a part of their daily routine.
 Two of the simplest times to bless your children include: